ViewboostPW/Viewboost/README.md

 | 500+                | 1 Month      | Access to User Panel.
 Boost Your Stream.
 No Drops.
 Access to Future Perks.
 10x1000 Clip Views | 100 USDT |

 ## Get Started Today!
-Visit our website and sign up for a free trial to experience the difference with ViewBoost.
+Join our Discord Channel and Create a Ticket for free trial to experience the difference with ViewBoost.

 ---
 ## Visit Us For More